 Where can this data be found?

-The 2020 Census data will become available some time in 2021.
+The 2020 Census data are estimated to become available in September 2021.
 The latest data are available at Data.census.gov